Jim Kennedy (cricketer)

 James Kennedy (31 August 1932 – 21 February 2007) was an English cricketer.
-Kennedy was a left-handed batsman who bowled slow left-arm orthodox.
+A left-handed batsman who bowled slow left-arm orthodox, he played Minor counties and List A cricket for Durham between 1966 and 1968.
 He was born in Hartlepool, County Durham.

 Kennedy made his debut for Durham against the Warwickshire Second XI in the 1966 Minor Counties Championship.
 He played Minor counties cricket for Durham from 1966 to 1968, making 17 Minor Counties Championship appearances.
 He made his List A debut against Nottinghamshire in the 1967 Gillette Cup.
 In this match, he scored 5 runs before being dismissed by Barry Stead.
 He made a further List A appearance against Worcestershire in the 1968 Gillette Cup.
 He was dismissed for 23 runs in this match by Brian Brain, with Worcestershire winning by 16 runs.

-He died in the town of his birth on 21 February 2007.
+Kennedy died in Hartlepool on 21 February 2007, aged 74.